asmaier/awesome-gdpr-services/readme.md

 - https://noyb.eu/en/new-us-executive-order-unlikely-satisfy-eu-law

-> [!NOTE]
-> The author of this list is aware of the irony of publishing such a list on GitHub.
+**P.S.** The author of this list is aware of the irony of publishing such a list on GitHub.
 Feel free to fork/clone this list, publish it on one of the GitHub alternatives and try to rank higher with it in Google or Bing search results :wink:

 <!-- TOC -->